ffurrer/build-glog-for-android/README.md

 # build-glog-for-android
-build glog for android with ndk
+Build shared libraries of glog and gflags for android with ndk.

 ## How To
 Export your android ndk root, pointing to the location of your ndk, could be something like below.